Equipment Funding Opportunities

 Infrastructure Innovation for Biological Research

-The Infrastructure Innovation for Biological Research Program (Innovation) supports
+The Infrastructure Innovation for Biological Research Program (Innovation)

-advance contemporary biology in any research area supported by the Directorate
+that advance contemporary biology in any research area supported by the Directorate

 for Biological Sciences at NSF.
 The Innovation Program focuses on research